awslabs/containers-cost-allocation-dashboard/MAINTENANCE.md

 ## Deploying on Additional Clusters

 To add additional clusters to the dashboard, you need to add them to the Terraform module and apply it.
-Please follow the [Maintenance -> Deploying on Additional Clusters part in the Terraform module README](terraform/cca_terraform_module/README.md/.#deploying-on-additional-clusters) file.
+Please follow the ["Maintenance -> Deploying on Additional Clusters" part in the Terraform module README](terraform/cca_terraform_module/README.md/.#deploying-on-additional-clusters) file.
 Wait for the next schedule of the Kubecost S3 Exporter and QuickSight refresh, so that it'll collect the new data.

 Alternatively, you can run the Kubecost S3 Exporter on-demand according to [Running the Kubecost S3 Exporter Pod On-Demand](#running-the-kubecost-s3-exporter-pod-on-demand) section.
 Then, manually run the Glue Crawler and manually refresh the QuickSight dataset.

+## Removing Kubecost S3 Exporter from Specific Clusters

+Please follow the ["Cleanup -> Removing Kubecost S3 Exporter from Specific Clusters" part in the Terraform module README](terraform/cca_terraform_module/README.md/.#removing-the-kubecost-s3-exporter-from-specific-clusters) file.

 ## Adding/Removing Labels/Annotations to/from the Dataset